pravatbhusal/html5-world-io/README.md

 An experimental HTML5 online multiplayer game I was planning on creating.
 Due to time constraints and college, I wasn't able to achieve what my original goals were with the project.
 Therefore, I've decided to open-source the source files for anybody to hack-on and improve.

 # Dependencies
-`cd` into the bin folder and execute `pip install -R requirements.txt`
+`cd` into the bin folder and execute `pip install -r requirements.txt`

 # Configuration
 In the `etc` folder, the `serve.json` file contains the configurations to the SocketIO server.
 Modify it to your liking.